Having trouble? We’re here to help.

 $> fugue init --ami ami-xxxxxxxx us-east-1 [ fugue init ] Initializing Fugue project with the following configuration: Fugue Conductor AMI ID: ami-xxxxxxxx AWS Credentials: Environment variables Validating Fugue Conductor AMI ID ... [ ERROR ] No BASIC or TEAM conductor registered in ami-xxxxxxxx.

 - Your account has not been whitelisted for access to the Fugue Conductor AMI.

 - You have set the environmental variables

-AWS_DEFAULT_REGIONto an account that is not whitelisted or to a region other than
+AWS_DEFAULT_REGIONto an account that is not whitelisted or to an unsupported region.

 AWS_DEFAULT_REGIONenvironment variables will override both the default profile and any profile you specify on the command line of